~ Spiritually-Integrated Psychotherapy ~

 I endeavor to compassionately and empathically understand my patients’ experiences, and how these may conflict with their core values.
 I have a deep sense of respect for my profession, as well as gratitude for those who trust my presence.
 Quite succinctly, I consider healing to be a sacred process, and I consider my clinical work to be an integral component of my own spiritual practice.

 I believe that broadening the approach to treating psychological symptoms can further insight into the experience of human suffering, allowing its inherent wisdom to emerge.
-As long as suffering is tolerable, venturing into it from many different angles can amplify growth and healing.
+In other words, as long as suffering is tolerable, venturing into it from many different angles can amplify growth and healing.

 By this approach, I seek to explore the roots as well as the tendrils of surface-level concerns and experiences.
 As a means of inviting this process, I find inspiration in Humanistic and Transpersonal theories.
 I also integrate various Psychodynamic and Cognitive-Behavioral ideas, providing an eclectic theoretical schema malleable to each individual.